What Are the New Rules for 482 Visa to Permanent Residency?

 3. Obtain Employer Sponsorship

-Talk to your employer early about sponsorship for the ENS subclass 186 or other PR programs.
+Talk to your employer early about spons482 visa to prorship for the ENS subclass 186 or other PR programs.
 A willing employer is crucial for PR eligibility.

 4. Age and English Proficiency